rushbanoorani/cyberproject1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- we can deploy multiple servers faster and easily without any hassle.
+No configuration was performed manually, which is advantageous because it can help organize and deploy multiple servers faster and easily without any hassle.

 The playbook implements the following tasks:
 - Install Docker.io (and pip3)
-- Increase memory for VM
+- Increase memory for virtual machines
 - Sysctl module
 - Download/config docker containers(ELK, in this case)
+- Set up Ports

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.